-This study adhered to the principles outlined in the Helsinki Declaration.
+This study adhered to the principles outlined

+in the Helsinki Declaration.
 The study was approved by the Ethics Committee of Tehran University of Medical Sciences (Approval number: IR.
 TUMS.
 IKHC.
 REC1401.105).
 Statistical analysis

 Statistical analysis was performed using the Statistical Package for Social Sciences (SPSS) (IBM SPSS statistics version 27) and also statistical software for data science (STATA), version 17.
-The Chi square, Fischer exact test, independent sample t-test, and one-way Analysis of Variance (ANOVA) were used to determine the correlation of HER2 expression with histopathologic and features analytical clinical and its significance.
-The statistical threshold considered P value<0.05 (two-sided) as statistically significant.
+The Chi square, Fischer exact test, independent sample t-test, and one-way Analysis of Variance (ANOVA) were used to determine the correlation of HER2 expression with histopathologic and clinical features and its analytical significance.
+The statistical threshold considered P<0.05 (two-sided) as statistically significant.